 Siah Armajani: Follow This Line is co-organized by the Walker Art Center and the Metropolitan Museum of Art, New York.

-Curators: Clare Davies, assistant curator, Modern and Contemporary Art (Metropolitan Museum of Art) and Victoria Sung, assistant curator, Visual Arts (Walker Art Center); with Jadine Collingwood, curatorial fellow, Visual Arts (Walker Art Center)
+Curators: Curated by Clare Davies, Assistant Curator, Modern and Contemporary Art, Middle East, North Africa, and Turkey (Metropolitan Museum of Art); with Victoria Sung, Assistant Curator, Visual Arts (Walker Art Center); assisted by Jadine Collingwood, Curatorial Fellow, Visual Arts (Walker Art Center).